Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Problem Definition

 \paragraph{Measure Functions}

+Consider a function $\Fn : A\to B$.
+A {\em measure function} of $\Fn$ is a function $\Tm : A\to\N$ which is (strictly) {\em decreasing} with respect to $\Fn$.
+Suppose a recursive call $(\Fn\ \vec x')$ occurs at location $\ell$ in the body of $\Fn$.
+Then $\Tm$ is decreasing with respect to $\Fn$ at location $\ell$ if for all inputs $\vec x$ to \Fn, $\gov \ell$ implies that $\mu(\vec x') < \mu(\vec x)$. $\Tm$ is decreasing with respect to $\Fn$ if it is decreasing at all locations of recursive calls to \Fn.
+I.e., whenever the recursive call is executed, the measure of the inputs to the recursive call decreases.

-A function $\Tm : T\to\N$ is a {\em measure function} of $\Fn : A\to B$ if $T=A$. \Fn is decreasing with respect to \Tm if $\mu(\vec x') < \mu(\vec x)$ whenever $\vec x'$ are the inputs to a reachable recursive call of \Fn when \Fn is called with inputs $\vec x$.
-For instance, the function \ttt{no-decr} in Fig.~\ref{fig:admiss-ex} is not decreasing with respect to $\Tm = \texttt{length}$ because \texttt{no-decr} is called with input \texttt{xs} in a recursive call, but $\texttt{(length xs)} \notlt \texttt{(length xs)}$.
-In contrast, the function \ttt{yes-decr} in Fig.~\ref{fig:admiss-ex} is decreasing with respect to $\Tm = \texttt{length}$ because now the recursive call input is \texttt{(tail xs)}, and $\texttt{(length (tail xs))} < \texttt{(length xs)}$ for any non-empty list \texttt{xs}, and \texttt{xs} is guaranteed to be non-empty in the recursive call to \texttt{yes-decr}.
-If a function is decreasing with respect to some measure function, we know that the function terminates on all inputs.
-We note that the theory of measure functions presented here can be extended to allow for a broader class of termination proofs, but we omit the details~\cite{acl2-car}.
+For instance, $\mu = \texttt{length}$ is not decreasing with respect to the function \ttt{no-decr} in Fig.~\ref{fig:admiss-ex} because \texttt{no-decr} is called with input \texttt{xs} in a recursive call, but $\texttt{(length xs)} \notlt \texttt{(length xs)}$.
+In contrast, $\mu$ is decreasing with respect to the function \ttt{yes-decr} in Fig.~\ref{fig:admiss-ex} because now the recursive call input is \texttt{(tail xs)}, and $\texttt{(length (tail xs))} < \texttt{(length xs)}$ for any non-empty list \texttt{xs}, and \texttt{xs} is guaranteed to be non-empty in the recursive call to \texttt{yes-decr}.
+If a measure is decreasing with respect to a function, we know that the function terminates on all inputs.
+We note that the theory of measure functions presented here can be extended to allow for a broader class of termination proofs, but we omit the details~\cite{acl2-car,acl2s-termination}.

 Suppose $B$ is a background theory with background functions $\Prim$ and $\mu$ is a measure function for $f$.
-A recursive function definition of $f$ is {\em admissible} with respect to $B$ and $\mu$ if it is contract admissible with respect to all $g\in\Prim$ and if it is decreasing with respect to $\mu$.
+A recursive function definition of $f$ is {\em admissible} with respect to $B$ and $\mu$ if it is contract admissible with respect to all $g\in\Prim$ and if $\mu$ is decreasing with respect to $f$.